Netcracker/KubeMarine/documentation/Installation.md

         config_location: '/etc/containerd/config.toml'
 ```

-In case when you should redefine associations for multiple OS families at once, you should define their names in the root of `associations` in the following way:
+In case when you need to redefine associations for multiple OS families at once, you should define their names in the root of `associations` in the following way:

 ```yaml
 services: